claununez/biosurvey/README.md

 <br>

-I the package was installed with its vignettes you can see all options
+If the package was installed with its vignettes you can see all options
 with:

     vignette(package = "biosurvey")